Flavour composition and entropy increase of cosmological neutrinos after decoherence: Neutrino oscillations: three-flavour case

 \subsection{Discussion}

-Introducing decoherence via the Lindblad operator and time- or momentum-averaging have the same (long time) effect on the density matrix.
-Neither of those approaches provides information on when the process of decoherence itself happened.
 The Lindblad operator introduces two degrees of freedom for the rate of decoherence ($l_3$ and $l_8$) but the formalism itself does not indicate when the operator should start to act.
-The averaging process suffers from the same problem, since there are several ways to perform an average.
-Following in detail the evolution of wave packets seems to be to most rigorous approach, as it is argued in \cite{Akhmedov:2009rb}.
-Nevertheless, Lindblad operators and averaging can give some indications.
-The Lindblad operator provides a nice formalism to construct a rigorous solution after decoherence, while averaging, even having some randomness, may indicate the time of decoherence.

 To better understand the evolution of the three-flavour system, we present the increase of the oscillation phase as a function or redshift in figure~\ref{graphentropyn}.
 We see that the phases evolve in the same way as long as the neutrinos are effectively relativistic.
 This may give a first hint that the decoherence of cosmological neutrinos should start when the heaviest neutrino becomes non-relativistic, as already discussed for the case of two neutrino flavours.

-We have learned from the discussion of the two-flavour case, that decoherence via a (in general time and momentum dependent) Lindblad operator and averaging of wave packets lead to the same asymptotic density matrix.
-The propagation speed of a Gaussian wave packet is given by the respective group velocity.
+We have learned from the discussion of the two-flavour case, that decoherence via a (in general time and momentum dependent) Lindblad operator and averaging lead to the same asymptotic density matrix.
+The propagation speed of a wave packet is given by the respective group velocity.
 In the case of three neutrino masses we have three different group velocities, which are functions of redshift,

 In figure~\ref{groupvelocity} we plot the difference of these group velocities for pairs of neutrino mass states for $q=3.15T_\nu$.
 We observe that the group velocities are identical as long as all neutrinos are relativistic.
-They differ when the heaviest neutrinos become non-relativistic.
+They differ when the heaviest neutrino becomes non-relativistic.
 Again, this suggests that coherent neutrino oscillations, as described by the von Neumann equation, take place during the relativistic neutrino propagation.
 Without decoherence that statement would hold until today.